bparsons/buildec2raid/README.md

 * zone - the availability zone
 * instance - the ec2 instance id to attach to
 * drive letter (optional) - the drive letter to use in association with the instance (defaults to h)
-* number of disks (optional) - the number of disks to create for the array (defaults to 8, minimum 4)
+* number of disks (optional) - the number of disks to create for the array (defaults to 4)
 * iops (optional) - the requested number of I/O operations per second that the volume can support
-* -v to specify HVM instances (HVM uses a different drive assignment scheme)
+* -v to specify PV instances (HVM instances use a different drive assignment scheme than PV)

 ##  Example